 Benefits of applying online:

-- You may amend your preferences (or preference order) up until the 15 January 2020.
+- You may amend your preferences (or preference order) up until 11.59pm on 15 January 2022.

 Supplementary Information Forms (SIFs)

 Some schools have their own form which you may wish to complete in addition to the local authority school application form: